-The Fellowships offer an opportunity to network with a global group of journalists, spend time away from the daily pressure of deadlines, and examine the key issues facing the industry, with input from leading experts and practitioners.
-Fellowships last one, two or three terms.
+The Journalist Fellowship at Oxford offers an opportunity to network with a global group of journalists, spend time away from the daily pressure of deadlines, and examine the key issues facing the industry, with input from leading experts and practitioners.

 - To be considered for a Fellowship you must have a minimum of five years’ journalistic experience, or in rare cases demonstrate the equivalent level of expertise.;

 - You will be able to write at a publishable level of English, allowing you to participate in the fellowship and produce papers when necessary.
 If English is not your first language, please present suitable evidence (this is an original certificate no more than two years old and issued by the relevant body) that you are at a suitable standard.

 Most Journalist Fellowships are fully-funded and cover living costs and accommodation.
 There are some opportunities for self-funded candidates.